antarctica/scar-add-metadata-toolbox/README.md

 1. create a release branch
 2. close release in `CHANGELOG.md`
 3. push changes, merge the release branch into `master` and tag with version
+4. create a ServiceDesk request to deploy the new package version (and change/add environment variables if needed)
-4. re-deploy API documentation if needed
+5. re-deploy API documentation if needed

 ## Feedback